Homework Policy

 VSCode Workspaces

 You may complete homework assignments by using Python however you like.
-Mostly, we recommend VSCode on your own machine and the setup that we have described in the Computing Setup Guide.
+Mostly, we recommend VSCode on your own machine and the setup that we have described in the Computing Policy document.

-However, because quizzes will be completed in the CBTF, you will only have access to VSCode, and thus Jupyter notebooks, through PrairieLearn to complete your quizzes.
+However, because exams will be completed in the CBTF, you will only have access to VSCode, and Jupyter notebooks, through PrairieLearn to complete your exams.
 Thus, it would be a good idea to practice using VSCode through PrairieLearn for some of your homework assignments.

-The first question of each homework will serve to provide a VSCode workspace.
+The first question of each homework will provide access to a VSCode workspace.
 Within the workspace, you will be given a Jupyter Notebook named homework-xx.ipynb in the left panel.
 This notebook will contain any definitions, formulas, etc, that you are not expected to memorize.
-Use this notebook for any Python coding need to complete checkbox, numeric, or code questions.
+Use this notebook for any Python coding needed to complete checkbox, numeric, or code questions.

 Model fitting questions will have a workspace specific to those questions.